JeffersonLab/ARIEL/container/README.md

 Depending on the host system, this may take anywhere between approximately 15 and 120 minutes.
 The build process will use all available CPU threads.
-The system should have at least 1 GB and preferably 1.5 GB of RAM per thread.
-There should be at least 5 GB of free disk space on `/home`.
+1 GB of RAM per thread and 5 GB of free disk space on `/home` are recommended.

 ### Using the container